lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 * ``velocity``: The (optional) velocity broadening parameter, in units of km/s.
   If not zero, this broadens spectral lines using a Gaussian model assuming the ``velocity`` parameter is the velocity dispersion :math:`\sigma_v`.
 If not set, there is no velocity broadening.
+Currently only available for the :class:`~soxs.thermal_spectra.ApecGenerator` and :class:`~soxs.thermal_spectra.SpexGenerator` classes.

 A more specific invocation may look like this:

 .. code-block:: python

-    kT = 6.0 (6.0, "keV")
+    kT = (6.0, "keV")
     abund = 0.3 # solar units
     redshift = 0.05
     norm = 1.0e-3